Eligibility and Nominations

 Presentation and Publication of Research Projects

 College of Pharmacy Undergraduate Research Scholars will have two opportunities to present their research projects during the Spring Semester of any given year.
 These will be at the College and University level.
-Each University Scholar in the College of Pharmacy will be expected to present their research results at the College of Pharmacy’s Annual Research Showcase and Awards Recognition Day.
+Each University Scholar in the College of Pharmacy will be expected to present their research results at the College of Pharmacy’s Annual Research Showcase.
 Undergraduate students participating in research throughout the College of Pharmacy will compete via poster presentations.
 In addition, at a special University Scholars Symposium, Scholars are now required to present their research results as either posters or oral presentations.

 University Scholars performing research within the College of Pharmacy are now also required to prepare and submit their work at a minimum in the university’s on-line journal Undergraduate Research and, if worthy, in any other established scientific journal related to their line of research.

-Additional information on the University Scholars Program is available at http://scholars.ufl.edu/.
+Additional information is available on the University Scholars Program page.